 The whole procedure is very quick and you’ll be coming round from the anaesthetic within 20 minutes to half an hour.

-After you come round from the anaesthetic you’ll usually be kept in the recovery room for a while where they’ll monitor your vital signs until you’re properly awake.
+You’ll usually be kept in the recovery room for a while where they’ll monitor your vital signs until you’re properly awake.

-What are the risks of D&C or ERPC?
+What are the risks of SMM/ERPC?

-“There is a small risk of puncturing the womb during the procedure and of damage to the cervix – but both of these events are very uncommon.
+“There is a small risk of puncturing the womb during the procedure and of damage to the cervix but both of these events are very uncommon.

-“Although of course we discuss risks – in general an ERPC is a quick and safe procedure which reduces vaginal bleeding.”
+“In general, this is a quick and safe procedure which reduces vaginal bleeding.”

 Physical recovery after a D&C is very fast (though, of course, we know the emotional side of a miscarriage can take much, much longer).

 You’ll be given some toast and a drink on the ward and will need to pass urine before being allowed home (you won’t be able to drive).
 If you can, do bring someone you love and trust to support you.
 You also won’t be able to drive home safely on your own because it can take time for the full effects of the anaesthetic to wear off.

 You’ll then need to be watched by a family member or friend for 24 hours after the operation as a precautionary measure, and you shouldn’t drive for 48 hours.